Phase Transition in the S&P Stock Market: Time Dependence of and Phase Transition

+If the appearance of one large $R$ is due to a transition to an ordered state, $m(\tau,s_0)$ will be close to 1 and the 'wrong' order parameters $m$ for $s\ne s_0$ will scatter around small negative values due to the analogue of thermal fluctuations.
+In the disordered phase all $m$ will fluctuate around 0.

 In figure \ref{fig5} we show the order parameters $m(\tau,s)$ in time steps of one year.
-The $\beta_i(\tau)$ are calculated with a sliding time window of 5 years.
-Clearly $m$ is large for the IT sector, whereas all others remain small.
-After 2005 $m(\tau,IT)$ decreases.
-Near the end of our time series an ordering towards the financial sector may be possible.\footnote{The dominance of the IT sector and the change around 2005 can also be found for smaller window sizes of down to 2-3 years, revealing one sharp peak around 1995/96.
-For much smaller time windows the influence of single events like the 1987 stock market crash or the 9/11 attacks become rather large and distort long-run trends.}
+Clearly $m$ is large for the IT sector, whereas all others are small negative.
+After 2006 $m(\tau,IT)$ decreases.
+Near the end of our time series an ordering towards the financial sector may be possible. \footnote{The dominance of the IT sector and the change around 2005 can also be found for smaller window sizes of down to 2 years, revealing one sharp peak around 1995/96.
+For much smaller time windows the influence of single events like the 1987 stock market crash or the 9/11 attacks become rather large and distort long-run trends.} Following the advice of an unknown referee we discuss in appendix \ref{randomize} that the effect seen in figure \ref{fig5} is not due to the change of only a few firms.

-There are different possibilities to relate this phase transition to agent behavior.
-A microeconomic order parameter could be obtained by incorporating a behavioral agent-based model for the market of the Kirman type \cite{kirm}.
-The sector specific returns \cite{alfw,frw1} could be defined as
+There are different possibilities to relate this phase transition to the behavior of agents that trade in this market.
+A microeconomic order parameter could be obtained by incorporating a behavioral agent-based model for the market of the \cite{kirm} type.
+The sector specific returns could be defined as

-where $\theta_s$ is proportional to the ratio of noise traders and fundamentalist agents that trade stocks in sector $s$ and Gaussian noise $\eta_s$. $\theta_s$ is (on a longer time scale) time dependent, because the opinion of the agents changes.
-With suitable choice of the parameters in the asymmetric Kirman model \cite{alfw} (using the bimodal version) this ratio can occasionally be large, and the system stays in this state for longer times.
+like in \cite{alfw} or \cite{frw1}. $\theta_s$ is proportional to the ratio of noise traders and fundamentalist agents that trade stocks in sector $s$.
+The i.i.d.
+Gaussian noise $\eta_s$ describes the noise traders. $\theta_s$ is (on a longer time scale) time dependent, because the opinion of the agents changes.
+With suitable choice of the parameters in the asymmetric Kirman model (see \cite{alfw} using the bimodal version) this ratio can occasionally be large, and the system stays in this state for longer times.
 Such a situation cannot be distinguished empirically from a real phase transition.
 A microeconomic order parameter related to the herding effect would then be given by

-An alternative model is the application of a Potts model with $S$ states \cite{Pott}.
+An alternative model is the application of a Pott's model with $S$ states, see \cite{Pott}.
 The $\beta$ dependent interaction between agents is attractive if neighboring agents trade in the same sector.
-For strong enough dependent interaction the system will order with one sector dominating the others.
+For strong enough dependent interactions the system will order, with one sector dominating the others.